anoopkcn/dotfiles/readme.md

 Repository contains essential `config` and `rc` files for  terminal driven applications.

 ### Description
  Installation file for bash, vim, tmux, etc..
-(Optional)install Ag using `brew install the_silver_searcher`
+ (optional)install Ag using `brew install the_silver_searcher`
-(Optional)install oh-my-zsh
+ (optional)install oh-my-zsh
+ (optional) starship `brew install starship`
+ ... if conda python prompt is activated disable it with `conda config --set changeps1 False` ... otherwise the python env will be shown twice upon activating one tmux is configured using reattach-usernamespace (install using brew)
  <!-- tmux is configured using reattach-usernamespace (install using brew) -->

 ### Installation